yesenadam/Julia-programs/README.md

 Apparently GIFs work in multiples of 100ths of a second delay between frames.
 I tried setting framerate to 100 (with `-r 100`) but my browser plays the resulting GIF really slowly.
 Maybe there's a way of playing them at 100fps.

+If you stare at a point of the GIF, the features in your peripheral vision all appear to move around the screen, although they are fixed.

+If you look right, it seems you can see waves travelling across the entire screen in NE, SE, SW, NW directions.